Creating an EndNote library

 The steps for importing references from other databases accessible through the OHSU Library follow the same basic principles as those for importing references from PubMed.
 Once you have identified a set of references you want to add to your EndNote library, you need to export those references by creating and downloading a file to be imported into EndNote.
 It is important that the correct Import Filter is selected in EndNote in order for EndNote to be able to read the file that is being imported.
 The Import Filter you choose will be determined by the database.

 You can also search databases such as PubMed directly in EndNote and add references from there.
 This method should generally not be our first choice method for adding references, and is most effective when you are searching for a specific reference that you know, for example, is indexed in PubMed.
-This guide from EndNote provides detailed instructions on how to search for and add references directly from EndNote.
+EndNote created a guide which provides detailed instructions on how to search for and add references directly from EndNote.

 You can create a new reference directly from a pdf in many cases.
 EndNote uses the Digital Object Identifier (DOI) that is embedded in the .pdf to create a new reference.
 If the .pdf does not have a DOI, the PDF will be imported, but you will need to edit the reference once it is created.
 For that reason, be sure to check references created from .pdf for accuracy once they have been added to EndNote.

-- Go to Tools > EndNote X8 > Go to EndNote and open the appropriate EndNote library if its not already open.
+2. Click the EndNote X9 tab on the ribbon and then click the Go to EndNote button and open the appropriate EndNote library if its not already open.

-- In Word, go to the Tools > EndNote X8 > Insert Selected Citation(s).
+6. In Word, go to the Tools > EndNote X9 > Insert Selected Citation(s).

 Formatting Your Bibliography